10 Chef Tools and Ingredients That Every Home Cook Should Have

 2. Yuzu Paste

 “My favorite less ubiquitous ingredient to use at home is a little tube of yuzu paste.
 While Asian, it tastes rather ‘not-Asian’ and is a nice finishing touch to all of my dishes.
-Most importantly, while my kids can never really “place” the taste – they love it,” said Matt Shelby, Executive Chef of Punch Bowl Social.
+Most importantly, while my kids can never really “place” the taste – they love it,” said Matt Selby, executive chef at Punch Bowl Social.

 Often sold as Yuzukosho or Yuzu Kosho, Yuzu paste is one of my dark secrets I don’t like to share.
 Made from fermented chili peppers, yuzu peel and salt, the depth of flavor it adds is mind-boggling.
 It is a perfect marriage of citrus and chili, tart yet spicy.
 With its clean and rich umami flavor use it in marinades for meat, as a condiment for raw seafood or just put it on every single vegetable you eat like I do.